wp-plugins/are-you-a-human/readme.txt

 = Configure the Plugin =

 1. Navigate to Settings -> Are You a Human
-1. If you have not already registered for an account, click the registration button and follow the instructions.
+1. If you have not already registered for an account, [register on our site](http://portal.areyouahuman.com/signup/basic).
-1. After you've registered for an account you will be assigned a Publisher and Scoring Key.
-Copy and paste those keys into the Are You a Human settings in your Wordpress admin.
+1. After you've registered for an account, you'll be assigned a Publisher and Scoring Key.
+Copy and paste those keys into the appropriate fields in the Are You a Human settings page within WordPress.
+1. Select which parts of your site you'd like PlayThru to appear on.
+You can also choose to hide PlayThru from registered users of your site.
-1. Select which forms you would like PlayThru to be active on and when you're done, click the Save Changes button.
+1. When you're done, make sure to click the "Save Changes" button.
+Then you're all set!
-1. You're ready to fight bots with fun!

 == Frequently Asked Questions ==

-For a full list of frequently asked questions, please see our [FAQ page](http://areyouahuman.com/faqs)
+For a full list of frequently asked questions, please see our [FAQ page](http://areyouahuman.com/faq)

-If you have other questions, please let us know!
-We love feedback, and it can be left at our [support forum](http://support.areyouahuman.com).
+If you have other questions, or need any help, please reach out to us at our [support forum](http://support.areyouahuman.com).

 == Screenshots ==

-1. Comment Form
+1. Comment form
-1. Registration Form
+1. Registration form
-1. Game Play
+1. Gameplay
-1. Admin Page
+1. Admin page
-1. Lightbox Version
+1. Lightbox mode

 == Changelog ==
+= 1.4.2 =
+* Updated images.

 = 1.4.1 =
 * Fixed an issue causing the registration page of BuddyPress to not show PlayThru